The oil industry crash that started at the end of 2014…

-Small companies find out how valuable their business model really is.
-In good times, budget can be allocated by medium to larger companies with less caution and/or oversight.
-Of course, all companies do their best to be efficient at all times, but invariably there will be waste and frivolous expenses during booms.
+Small companies find out how valuable their business model is.
+In good times, a budget can be allocated by medium to larger companies with less caution or oversight.
+Of course, all companies do their best to be efficient at all times, but invariably there will be the waste and frivolous expenses during booms.
 Small companies and start-ups that can survive during good times, might find that their goods or service is not needed when belts start to tighten.

 We see daily reports of mergers, acquisitions, discoveries and project news for mid to large scale companies.
 This article will look at how a couple of smaller companies are riding the storm.

 We got feedback from 3 very different companies…